Daughters Courageous

-Daughters Courageous is a 1939 American drama film starring John Garfield, Claude Rains, Jeffrey Lynn and featuring the Lane Sisters: Lola Lane, Rosemary Lane and Priscilla Lane.
+Daughters Courageous is a 1939 American drama film starring John Garfield, Claude Rains, Jeffrey Lynn and featuring the Lane Sisters: Lola, Rosemary and Priscilla.
 Based on the play Fly Away Home by Dorothy Bennett and Irving White, the film was directed by Michael Curtiz.
 It was released by Warner Bros. on June 23, 1939.

 Plot

-Freewheeling Jim Masters returns home after a 20-year absence, during which he was declared dead, to find that his wife, Nancy, is about to marry Sam Sloane, a stable local man in Carmel, California.
-She must now choose between her ex-husband and her new fiancé.
-The Masters daughters are also upset that their irresponsible father has re-entered their lives after so long an absence.
-Meanwhile, the youngest daughter, Buff, is drawn to tough-guy Gabriel Lopez, a man that reminds Jim Masters of himself.
+Charismatic Jim Masters returns home to Carmel, California, after a globe-roaming 20-year absence to find that his wife, Nancy, is about to marry Sam Sloane, a dull pillar of the local community.
+The four Masters daughters are also upset that their irresponsible father has re-entered their lives after so long away.
+Meanwhile, the youngest, Buff, has grown cold on her playwright boyfriend and is drawn to malcontent Gabriel Lopez, whose irrepressible wanderlust reminds Jim Masters of himself.

+Both women must choose between passion and stability.